camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 ## State Configurations (Running + Completed State)

 Flow Nodes (including User Tasks) can have the execution states running and completed.
-For reporting and monitoring purposes it is critical to be able to distinguish both states in order to create meaningful reports.
+For reporting and monitoring purposes, it is critical to be able to distinguish both states in order to create meaningful reports.
 With this release we allow users to distinguish between running and completed Flow Nodes.
-You can configure your report to include running, completed or Flow Nodes with both states by opening the Configuration Options popover and choosing one of the three options in the Dropdown:
+You can configure your report to include running, completed or Flow Nodes with both states by opening the Configurations Options Popover and choosing one of the three options in the Dropdown:

 {{< figure src="flow-node-state.png" alt="Flow Node State" >}}

-With the help of this configuration option we could e.g. create a combined reports comparing the number of completed and running flow nodes:
+With the help of this configuration option we could e.g. create a combined reports comparing the number of completed and running Flow Nodes:

 {{< figure src="flow-node-comparison.png" alt="Flow Node Comparison" >}}